 The Science and Health Career Center

 The 93,000-square-foot building is substantially complete.
-However, an 8,000-square-foot section of the slab on grade at the west end of the structure is experiencing cracking and settlement issues.
+However, an 8,000-square-foot section of the slab on grade at the west end of the structure is experiencing cracking, settlement, and underground utility issues.
 The remaining portions of the building are not affected; however, as a result of these issues, the building is not ready for occupancy.

 While this will delay the Center's ribbon cutting by a few months, Oakton is relieved that the problem was identified before moving in.
 And the good news is that the problem is fixable!

 Over the coming months, the College will be working closely with its partners, Turner Construction and Legat Architects, to design and construct a permanent, long-term solution for the new building and bring the project to full completion.
-In fact, visiters may notice activity around the Center in the very near future as contractors begin preparing the slab area for future work.
+In fact, visitors may notice activity around the Center: contractors began demolishing the slab late in April.

-One frequent question is whether correcting these cracking and settlement issues will result in extra construction costs.
-The short answer is yes – but Oakton and its partners are still developing the solution.
+One frequent question is whether correcting these issues will result in extra construction costs.
+The short answer is yes – but Oakton and its partners are still finalizing the solution and the remediation details.
 As a result, costs are still unknown.
 However, as is the case with all major construction projects, there is a contingency budget for the project.

 Facilities Master Plan Timeline